Zigelzi/oiva/Docs/Design.md

 1. Players feel that parking scooters isn't rewarding.
 2. Players don't understand that they need to interact with hideout.
 3. Players spend long time seaching for where they need to park the scooters.
+4. Picking up multiple scooters from one pile is very slow paced.
+5. Player isn't able to control the character effectively with speed boost.
+6. Player doesn't get feedback from which objects they can interact with.

 ## Player knowledge